florentpoujol/superpowers-game-ftext-plugin/readme.md

 The `project` folder contains a test/demo project.

-To run it, put the project folder `textasset` in Superpowers' projects folder, start the server, access the project then run it and open the console.
+To run it, put the project folder `ftext` in Superpowers' projects folder, start the server, access the project then run it and open the console.

 On Window7, Superpowers' projects folder is typically in `C:\Users\[Your user name]\AppData\Roaming\Superpowers`.